Duke-X/profile-card/README.md

 - Add the background of the card and the screen.
 - Add the links of the social media icons.
 - Add your job post - what are you working as and where?
+- Add a flip functionality, where you can add a QR code or a button which will be linked to your portfolio website.